-2.4 Discuss the points of criticism with regard to the conflict theory.
+4.1 Discuss the points of criticism with regard to the conflict theory.

-- They are said to start from a false position. - They have a one-sided basis that gives an all all-encompassing role to conflict. - They see the important values of altruism and voluntary spontaneous cooperation of being of at least equal importance in human life. - Do not only focus on how things work. - · Actually promote conflict. - Fails the test of correspondence and usefulness. - Overlooks the fact that religion often did not simply support class interest. - It went against such interests. - Such theories do not always correspond with the real role played by religion.
+- They are said to start from a false position. - They have a one-sided basis that gives an all all-encompassing role to conflict. - They see the important values of altruism and voluntary spontaneous cooperation of being of at least equal importance in human life. - Do not only focus on how things work. - Actually promote conflict. - Fails the test of correspondence and usefulness. - Built-in bias. - Overlooks the fact that religion often did not simply support class interest. - It went against such interests. - Such theories do not always correspond with the real role played by religion.
+NOTE: Any relevant points should be credited.